GabeScott/standard-works-vault/General Conference/1975 April - The Sabbath Day.md

 Why don’t we take the Lord seriously concerning the Sabbath day?
 We know that we should not trifle with sacred things and that the Sabbath is his sacred day.

 In the time of Moses, the Lord impressively declared that the manner in which we spend the Sabbath is a sign of our inner attitude toward him.
 It is a measure of the sincerity of our faith.
-“It is a sign between me and the children of Israel for ever,” God declared (Ex.
-31:17), and added: “Ye shall keep the Sabbath therefore; for it is holy unto you.”
-(Ex.
-31:14.
+“It is a sign between me and the children of Israel for ever,” God declared ([[Exodus 31.17|Ex.
+31:17]]), and added: “Ye *shall* keep the Sabbath therefore; for it is holy unto you.” ([[Exodus 31.14|Ex.
+31:14]].
 Italics added.)

 In that day he made its violation a capital offense, and violators were put to death.
 Then was not the Lord serious about Sabbath-day observance?
 Is he any less so today?
 Has he changed his mind?

-He also gave the Sabbath to ancient Israel as a sign that he lives—a sign, as he said, “that ye may know that I am the Lord.”
-(Ex.
-31:13.)
+He also gave the Sabbath to ancient Israel as a sign that he lives—a sign, as he said, “that ye may know that I am the Lord.” ([[Exodus 31.13|Ex.
+31:13]].)
 Then the Sabbath becomes a testimony builder, for if we keep it, our knowledge of and faith in the Lord will increase; and this should be very important to us.

 If we violate his holy day—willingly and willfully—to that extent do we not become enemies of God?
 We do most certainly become covenant breakers, for he gave us his Sabbath by covenant—a perpetual covenant throughout all generations.
-(See Ex.
-31:16.)
+(See [[Exodus 31.16|Ex.
+31:16]].)

 President David O. McKay called attention to another most important phase of this subject.
 He said that the Christian Sabbath of course is Sunday, in commemoration of the resurrection of the Savior on the first day of the week.
 He calls the resurrection of Christ the greatest event in all history and notes that by proper observance of the Sabbath we show our respect for the Lord’s passion and his resurrection from the dead.
-(See Gospel Ideals, Deseret News Press, 1953, pp. 397–98.)
+(See *Gospel Ideals,* Deseret News Press, 1953, pp. 397–98.)

 With this thought in mind, let us ask ourselves how important the Lord’s atonement is to us.
 How dear to us is the Lord Jesus Christ?
 How deeply are we concerned about immortality?
 Is the resurrection of vital interest to us?